Freshwater, Isle of Wight: Landmarks

 Dimbola Lodge, the home of Julia Margaret Cameron and now a photographic museum, is in the village of Freshwater Bay, which is part of Freshwater.
-There is also a tearoom and bookstore.

 Tennyson's son, Hallam, donated land for a new church in Freshwater Bay.
-Hallam's wife Audrey suggested that the church be named for St. Agnes.
+Hallam's wife Audrey Tennyson suggested that the church be named for St. Agnes.
 St. Agnes' Church, Freshwater was consecrated on 12 August 1908.
 It is the only thatched church on the Isle of Wight.

 Freshwater was the site of the largest station on the Freshwater, Yarmouth and Newport Railway that operated from 20 July 1889 to 21 September 1953.
 A supermarket and garden centre now occupies the location of the former station.

 Freshwater is near the source of the Western Yar, a river whose estuary runs north to Yarmouth.
 Freshwater Marshes are a Site of Special Scientific Interest, and a large part of the Marshes is also a Local Nature Reserve called Afton Marshes.

 At the western end of Freshwater Bay on a bluff are the remains of Fort Redoubt, also known as Fort Freshwater or Freshwater Redoubt, a Palmerston Fort.
-Fort Redoubt was built in 1855–1856 to protect Freshwater Bay and was in use until the early 20th century; until the military sold it in 1928.
-Presently, part of it is a private residence, and other portions are being developed as holiday flats.
-A doorway carved into the cliff below the fort was the main access to the building from the beach, although most of the iron stairway that formerly gave access has broken up due to the repeated actions of rust and the tide.
+Fort Redoubt was built in 1855–1856 to protect Freshwater Bay and was in use until the early 20th century; it was sold by the military in 1928.
+A doorway carved into the cliff below the fort was the main access to the building from the beach, although most of the iron stairway that formerly gave access has broken up due to rust and the action of the sea.

 Two unusual structures that have been described as ice houses, pottery kilns or crematoria are found on Moons Hill in Freshwater.
 Robert Walker was the first to excavate these features in the 1890s, and he thought they were evidence of a Phoenician settlement in Freshwater.
 Chemical analyses suggest that they were most likely lime kilns.